hittingray/gw2-raidar-uploader-newest/README.md

 At this point in time, I have no intention of writing a hook into the GW2 client.
 Although it may be slightly more convenient for the end user, a batch file or PowerShell script has numerous advantages:

 - It is transparent.
 The end users can easily verify that I am not stealing their passwords.
 - It is open source.
 Current hooks into the client are not allowed to share their code due to ArenaNet's policies.
-This also prevents the users from believing their personal information, including passwords, is bring stolen in a closed source .dll.
+This also prevents the users from believing their personal information, including passwords, is being stolen in a closed source .dll.
 - I don't have the time to maintain a hook into the client anyway.
 Game updates break these hooks regularly and/or crash clients.
 - Saves me compiling binaries and ensuring they run across multiple versions of Windows.